 Affiliate marketing works when Instagram followers know, like, and trust you enough to purchase the products you recommend.
 Help potential customers do that—without making them exit their Instagram feed in search of answers—by demonstrating how to use the product.

-- Instagram Live for live streaming product tutorials in real time
+- Instagram Live.
+Leverage Instagram Live for livestreaming product tutorials in real time.

-Hashtags help you expand your audience without much extra effort.
-Instagram users can follow hashtags inside the app, meaning your content could appear in their feed, even if they don’t follow your account.
+Hashtags help you engage and expand your audience.
+Instagram users can follow hashtags inside the app—meaning your content could appear in their feed, even if they don’t follow your account.

 To find Instagram hashtags, start with competitor research.
 Brands, bloggers, and publishers often use hashtags to expand their own reach.
 Look at the captions and first comment of Instagram posts shared by them for ideas.